aimms/how-to/LoadResultsSolverSession.rst

 Introduction
 ------------

-When the ``waitForCompletion`` argument of ``pro::DelegateToServer`` is 0, both the data session and the server session run in parallel.
-This allows the end user to browse and modify data while the server session is running in the background.
-However, at the end of the server session, the results are loaded back in to the data session.
-This may happen unannounced which is not a good user interface design.
-This article shows you how to control the loading back of server session results manually.
+If the ``waitForCompletion`` argument of ``pro::DelegateToServer`` is 0, both the data session and the server session run in parallel.
+This allows the end user to browse and modify data while a delegated procedure is executed on the server session in the background.
+However, at the end of execution, the results are loaded back in to the data session without any warning.
+This unannounced loading of data is not a good UI design and this article presents the approach to manually control this data transfer between the data and server sessions.

-Why is this happening?
+What is happening here?
 ----------------------

-Let's take a look at the typical ``pro::DelegateToServer`` call:
+A typical ``pro::DelegateToServer`` call looks as below:

 	.. code-block:: none